hiyali/awesome-vue-toast/README.md

 # awesome-vue-toast
-🚀 awesome vue2 simple toast
+:whale: awesome vue2 simple toast

 * Can be singleton
 * Programmable